9623

 RISKS: Investing involves risk including loss of principal.
 Equity securities are volatile and can decline significantly in response to broad market and economic conditions.
 Investments in global equities may be significantly affected by political or economic conditions and regulatory requirements in a particular country.
 International markets can involve risks of currency fluctuation, political and economic instability, different accounting standards and foreign taxation.
 Emerging or frontier markets involve exposure to economic structures that are generally less diverse and mature.
 The less developed the market, the riskier the security.
 Such securities may be less liquid and more volatile.
 Sustainable Investing Risk, there are significant differences in interpretations of what it means for a company to have positive exposure to sustainable investment themes.
 The Fund may forgo opportunities to gain exposure to certain attractive companies in certain industries and sectors, such as fossil fuel producers, and may have a reduced weighting in other sectors, due to their lack of positive exposure to sustainable investment themes.
 Because of these themes, the Fund may underperform the market as a whole if such investments underperform the market.
 In addition, sustainable investing considerations may be linked to long-term rather than short-term returns.

-Additional risks of the Fund include but are not limited to: Portfolio Management Risk, Foreign Currency Risk, Equity-Linked Investment Risk, Depository Receipts Risk, Exchange-Traded Funds and Other Investment Companies Risk, Hedging Risk, Liquidity Risk, Repurchase and Reverse Repurchase Agreements Risk, Credit Risk, U.S. Gov Securities Risk, Large Shareholder Risk, Limited Operating History Risk.
+Additional risks of the Fund include but are not limited to: Portfolio Management Risk, Foreign Currency Risk, Equity-Linked Investment Risk, Depository Receipts Risk, Exchange-Traded Funds and Other Investment Companies Risk, Hedging Risk, Liquidity Risk, Repurchase and Reverse Repurchase Agreements Risk, Credit Risk, U.S. Gov Securities Risk, Large Shareholder Risk, Small Fund Risk.

 Distributor: Foreside Fund Services, LLC